Cool Old Games

 Hands

 Winning Filipino Mahjong hands consist of 5 sets and a pair.
-An example consisting of 3 Pongs, 2 Chows and 1 pair is shown below:
+An example consisting of 3 Pongs, 2 Chows, and 1 pair is shown below:

 Note that the sparrow used as a pair is the Bamboo 1 tile, as traditionally illustrated.

-There are also special hands such as consisting entirely of Pungs, Kongs and pairs, or even hands consisting entirely of a single suit.
+There are also special hands such as consisting entirely of Pungs, Kongs, and pairs, or even hands consisting entirely of a single suit.
 However, unlike other variants of Mahjong, these hands do not have an effect on scoring unless otherwise agreed upon.
-In general, if a hand is deemed special, all players can agree to double the payout.

 Strategy

-• A key factor in Filipino Mahjong strategy is to keep at least a single pair in hand.
+- A key factor in Filipino Mahjong strategy is to keep at least a single pair in hand.
 These can be used to complete Pungs, and allows you an easier win by keeping your options open.
 Remember that you also need a pair in the winning hand.

-• Chows are superior to Pungs.
+- Chows are superior to Pungs.
 While similar with regards to the payout, Chows are far more versatile, as you can convert them to Pungs as necessary, whereas a Pung in hand cannot be converted to Chows easily.

-• Keep tiles disorganized in hand.
+- Keep tiles disorganized in hand.
 While arranging tiles makes it easier to see your win condition, it also allows your opponents to read your plays.
 For beginners, it is worth consistently moving tile positions in hand to practice.

-• Carefully consider discards, whether or not a discard is stolen is not that important, but a discard that becomes dead can never be used again, potentially locking out Pungs and Kongs.
+- Carefully consider discards, whether or not a discard is stolen is not that important, but a discard that becomes dead can never be used again, potentially locking out Pungs and Kongs.

 Frequently Asked Questions